-William B. Chiasson was appointed to the Board in August 2013.
-Mr. Chiasson is currently the Lead Independent Director and is also Chairman of the Company's Audit Committee and was a member of the Finance Committee until it was dissolved February 1, 2019.
-Mr. Chiasson has served as Chairman and Chief Executive Officer of Fresh Hemp Foods, a health food company specializing in hemp-based products, since November 2016.
+William B. Chiasson was appointed to the Board in August 2013, and he is currently the Lead Independent Director and a member of the Company's Audit Committee.
+Mr. Chiasson served as Chairman and Chief Executive Officer ("CEO") of Fresh Hemp Foods, a health food company specializing in hemp-based products, beginning November 2016.
+The company was acquired by Tilray, Inc. in February 2019, and Mr. Chiasson left in October 2019 following a transition period.
 He previously served as Chairman of the Board of Directors for LeapFrog Enterprises, Inc. from 2011 until April 2016.
 LeapFrog Enterprises designs, develops and markets a family of innovative technology-based learning platforms and related proprietary content for children.
-Mr. Chiasson served as Chief Executive Officer for LeapFrog Enterprises from 2010 to 2011 and as Executive Vice President and Chief Financial Officer from 2004 to 2010.
-Since 2013, Mr. Chiasson has also served as Chairman of the Board of Directors of The Ergobaby Carrier, Inc. and served as Interim Chief Executive Officer from 2012 to 2013.
-Ergobaby Carrier is a leading designer, marketer and distributor of premium infant care products.
+Mr. Chiasson served as CEO for LeapFrog Enterprises from 2010 to 2011 and as Executive Vice President and Chief Financial Officer from 2004 to 2010.
+Since 2013, Mr. Chiasson has also served as Chairman of the Board of Directors of Ergobaby Carrier, Inc. and served as Interim CEO from 2012 to 2013.
+Ergobaby Carrier Inc. is a leading designer, marketer and distributor of premium infant care products.
 From 1998 until 2003, Mr. Chiasson served as Senior Vice President and Chief Financial Officer for Levi Strauss & Co.
 From 1988 to 1998, Mr. Chiasson served in various roles for Kraft Foods, Inc., most recently as Senior Vice President, Finance and Information Technology.
-From June 1979 to January 1988, Mr. Chiasson has leadership experience as a Chief Executive Officer and Chief Financial Officer of large organizations, extensive experience in accounting, finance, capital markets, strategic planning and risk management and has been determined by the Board of Directors to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.
+From June 1979 to January 1988, Mr. Chiasson served in varying capacities with Baxter Healthcare, most recently as its Vice President and Controller for the Hospital Group.
+Mr. Chiasson has leadership experience as a CEO and Chief Financial Officer of large organizations, extensive experience in accounting, finance, capital markets, strategic planning and risk management and has been determined by the Board to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.